 - Chewy Vegan Eggnog Cookies

 What Makes These Vegan Eggnog Cookies Healthy?

-Not only are these Vegan Eggnog Cookies the perfect flavorful holiday cookie, they're also super healthy.
-For me eating a plant based vegan diet isn't a diet, it's a lifestyle (cheesy!!).
+Not only are these Vegan Eggnog Cookies the perfect flavorful holiday cookie, but they're also super healthy.
+For me eating a plant-based vegan diet isn't a diet, it's a lifestyle.
 Therefore I like to enjoy healthy treats all throughout the holidays.
-Of course I splurge a little here and there, but for the most part I stick to the healthy stuff.
+Of course, I splurge a little here and there, but for the most part, I stick to the healthy stuff.

-Luckily I've developed enough healthy vegan treats over the years that I never crave the unhealthy stuff, because I have an abundance of healthy Christmas cookies just like these healthy Eggnog Cookies.
-These cookies are:
+Luckily I've developed enough healthy vegan treats over the years that I never crave the unhealthy stuff, because I have an abundance of healthy Christmas cookies just like these.
+These cookies are

 - OIL-FREE - These cookies are made with coconut butter instead of oil.
 This raises the fiber content and the nutrients in the cookies.
 Therefore they are more filling.

 - REFINED SUGAR-FREE - This recipe is completely free of any refined sugar thanks to the Maple Crystals.
 I could go on for days about how much I love this natural sweetener.
 It's the best for baking hands down.

 - WHOLE FOODS PLANT BASED - Since this recipe checks all the previous boxes it is completely whole foods plant-based.
 This means that all the ingredients used are clean and natural.